egallesio/STklos/examples/README.md

 - `threads.stk` is a program with 3 threads.
 It shows how to use threads and mutexes.

+- `regular-expression.stk` is a script that removes all references to IP numbers form a file, replacing them with "<IP REMOVED>".
+This example shows a practical use of regular expressions.

 - `socket-server.stk` is a simple TCP server.
 Running it displays the port to use for communicating with it.
 This server accepts only one connection and it answers its client by returning the entered lines